QBiz Leads AI

 What is AI search visibility, and why should a dental practice care about it now?

 AI search visibility means appearing inside the answer an AI tool gives, not merely ranking somewhere a person could scroll to find you.
-The distinction is the whole point.
 A traditional search returns a list, and the patient does the choosing by scanning it.
 An AI search returns a decision already mostly made: a short, written answer that names a few practices and explains why.
 Visibility in the old sense was about being on the list.
 Visibility in this sense is about being in the answer.

 The reason to care now, rather than treating it as next year's problem, is that the behaviour has already moved.
 An Associated Press report on an AP-NORC poll in 2025 found that 60% of US adults, and 74% of those under 30, use AI to find information at least some of the time, and that searching for information is the single most common thing people use AI for (Associated Press, reporting AP-NORC, 2025)[1].
 Finding a local dentist is exactly that kind of task: practical, specific, and the sort of question people now type into a chat box as readily as into a search bar.

 The shift is visible inside ordinary Google searches too, not only in dedicated AI tools.
-A Pew Research Center analysis of real browsing data found that 58% of US users ran at least one Google search in March 2025 that returned an AI-generated summary (Pew Research Center, July 2025).
-For a "dentist near me" query, that summary now tends to sit above the map pack a patient used to scroll.
+For a large slice of routine Google searches, the page now opens with an AI-written summary at the very top.
+When a patient searches "dentist near me", that summary has climbed into the slot the map pack used to hold.
 So the question is no longer whether patients meet an AI answer on the way to choosing a dentist.
 They do.
 The question is whether your practice is named when they get there.

 That is why "later" is the expensive option.
 The practices being named today are quietly collecting the patients who would once have found you through a tidy website and a decent Google position.
 Neither of those, on its own, puts you in the AI answer any more, and the longer a competitor is the established name in your town's answers, the harder the ground is to take back.